 History & Archive

 Donald Alexander Smith (1820-1914) was born into poverty in Forres, Scotland, but our hero eventually became one of the wealthiest and most influential men in Canadian history.
-After immigrating to Canada at the age of 17, Smith worked as a clerk at the Hudson’s Bay Company in Labrador (a proud tradition that many of our students continue part-time to this very day), eventually becoming governor of the company.
+After immigrating to Canada at the age of 17, Smith worked as a clerk at the Hudson’s Bay Company in Labrador (a proud tradition that many of our students continued part-time for many years), eventually becoming governor of the company.

 THE LEGEND LIVES ON…